kanakk16/Velvet-Glow-Salon/README.md

 # ✨ Velvet Glow Salon

 A modern, responsive salon website designed to deliver a smooth and elegant user experience.
-Built with a focus on clean UI, subtle animations, and mobile-first responsiveness.
+Built with a focus on clean UI, subtle animations, and mobile-first responsiveness..

 ---